 The plugin works with astonishing precision and opens up countless rhythmic possibilities, allowing you to get your hands on previously inaccessible one-shots, remix an existing beat, or craft entirely new grooves with the built-in editor.
 This feature guide will overview these features and more, so that you can get the most out of Regroover Pro.

 When you first open up Regroover Pro, you’ll be greeted by a window that prompts you to drag or load a clip into the LAYERS tab.
 Let’s drop this beat in as an example:

 Once you load a drum loop into Regroover, it’ll automatically analyze the waveform and segment it into several stems.
 You can listen to each individual stem by either soloing the particular layer, or by pressing command + shift while clicking on any area of any clip.
 Check out how Regroover intelligently separated key elements that made up the drum groove:

 The hi hats:

 Pro Tip: Regroover is in Sync mode by default, which means it’ll warp the beat to align with your DAW’s tempo.
 You can revert the groove to its original tempo by turning the Sync button off in the top bar.

 Editing the layers

 Though these stems often sound great as they are, they can be tweaked further to better align with your needs.
-For example, our snare stem from the Loopmasters groove has some small percussive accents in between each hit – maybe we would prefer to have just the main snare hits on that particular layer.
+For example, the snare stem from our groove has some small percussive accents in between each hit – maybe we would prefer to have just the main snare hits on that particular layer.
 If we so desire, we can use the ANALYSIS section to not only remove these accents from the snare layer, but transfer them to an entirely different stem.